deepakkrishnamurthy/gravitymachine-analysis-gui/README.md

 # Gravity Machine Analysis GUI

 ## Introduction
-This is a custom GUI-based data analysis tool for visualizing and analyzing gravity machine datasets.
-Gravity machine is the nickname for Scale-free Vertical Tracking Microscopy, a method developed by [D Krishnamurthy et. al : Scale-free Vertical Tracking Microscopy: Towards Bridging Scales in Biological Oceanography](https://doi.org/10.1101/610246).
+This is a custom GUI-based data analysis tool for visualizing and analyzing Gravity Machine datasets.
+Gravity machine is the nickname for Scale-free Vertical Tracking Microscopy, a method developed by [Deepak Krishnamurthy et al.](https://www.nature.com/articles/s41592-020-0924-7) at [Prakash lab, Stanford](https://github.com/prakashlab).

-The program has a few run-time dependencies which can be installed by following *GM_Analysis_Installation.md*.
+The dependencies can be installed by following instructions in the *GM_Analysis_Installation.md* file.

-To launch open a terminal, activate the appropriate virtual environment (conda activate ...).
-After this type:
+To launch the tool, open a terminal, activate the appropriate virtual environment (conda activate ...).
+After this launch the folowing script:

 	python DataAnalyser.py

 ## Basic usage

 ### Opening a dataset